The Cliff Walk in Newport, Rhode Island – Plan Your Visit

 You’ll see the incredible ocean cliffs, beautiful coastal views, and the most famous mansions of Newport’s Gilded Age.

-Newport is just a 3 hour trip from New York City.
+Newport is just a 3 hour trip from New York City and is the quintessential east coast destination.

 Take in panoramic views, listen to the crashing waves, and imagine what it would be like to live in the grand era of the late 1800’s.